 - Try using RAM sticks you know work.

-If the replacement RAM sticks don’t work, your motherboard could have a faulty RAM slot.
+If the replacement RAM sticks don’t work, it could have a faulty RAM slot.
 A computer won’t boot without RAM, so you must get the motherboard serviced.

-Once you have fixed the problem indicated by the POST test, your motherboard should be able to boot normally.
+Once you have fixed the problem indicated by the POST test, it should be able to boot normally.

 4. Look for a Glowing LED on Your Motherboard